We invite you to be part of Friends of the Boundary Waters Wilderness’ continuing legacy of conservation at the edge of the Boundary Waters.

 Recently, an opportunity has opened up to purchase and conserve 441 acres of forestland and over two miles of shoreline at the edge of the Boundary Waters.

-The two tracts of land, on Snowbank Lake and the South Kawishiwi River, are superb forest habitat for moose, gray wolf, Canada lynx, black bear, fisher, marten, bald eagle, ruffed and spruce grouse, northern goshawk, and other iconic Northwoods species.
+We have already raised enough money to purchase and protect the Snowbank Lake conservation property, and are now working to fundraise for the South Kawishiwi River property.
+These are superb forest habitat for moose, gray wolf, Canada lynx, black bear, fisher, marten, bald eagle, ruffed and spruce grouse, northern goshawk, and other iconic Northwoods species.

 If we do not act, this land will be put on the market and sold for private development, eroding the wilderness character.